microsoft/bobsql/demos/sqlserver2022/IQP/psp/readme.md

 - SQL Server 2022 CTP 2.0
 - SQL Server Management Studio (SSMS) Version 19 Preview
-- Download ostress.exe from https://www.microsoft.com/en-us/download/details.aspx?id=103126
+- Download ostress.exe from https://www.microsoft.com/en-us/download/details.aspx?id=103126.
+Install using the RMLSetup.msi file that is downloaded.
+Use all defaults.

 **Note**: All command scripts assume windows authentication for currently logged in user and a local server.